 Chronic stress affects the immune system in complicated ways, and may have various results.

 A relationship between excess stress and cancer has not been proven.
+Evidence has shown that job stress is not a significant risk for colorectal, breast, prostate, or lung cancer.
 However, there may be a connection between stress and cancer survival.
 One study suggested that cancer patients who were separated from their spouses had lower survival rates than married cancer patients.
 Although stress reduction techniques have no effect on survival rates, studies show that they are very helpful in improving a cancer patient's quality of life.

 The brain and intestines are closely related.
 They are controlled by many of the same hormones and parts of the nervous system.
 Some research suggests that the gut itself has features of a primitive brain.
 It is not surprising then that prolonged stress can disrupt the digestive system, irritating the large intestine and causing diarrhea, constipation, cramping, and bloating.
 Excessive production of digestive acids in the stomach may cause a painful burning.

-Irritable Bowel Syndrome.
-Irritable bowel syndrome (or spastic colon) is strongly related to stress.
+Irritable Bowel Syndrome (IBS): IBS (or spastic colon) is strongly related to stress.
 With this condition, the large intestine becomes irritated, and its muscular contractions are spastic rather than smooth and wave-like.
 The abdomen is bloated, and the patient experiences cramping and alternating periods of constipation and diarrhea.
 Sleep disturbances due to stress can make irritable bowel syndrome even worse.

-Inflammatory Bowel Disease.
-Although stress is not a cause of inflammatory bowel disease (Crohn's disease or ulcerative colitis), there are reports of an association between stress and symptom flare-ups.
+Inflammatory Bowel Disease: Although stress is not a cause of inflammatory bowel disease (Crohn disease or ulcerative colitis), there are reports of an association between stress and symptom flare-ups.

 Eating and Stress

-Weight Gain.
-Often stress is related to weight gain and obesity.
+Weight Gain: Often stress is related to weight gain and obesity.
 Many people develop cravings for salt, fat, and sugar to counteract tension.
 As a result, they gain weight.
-Weight gain can occur even with a healthy diet, however, in some people who are exposed to stress.
+For some people who are exposed to stress, they gain weight even with a healthy diet.
 In addition, the weight gained is often abdominal fat, which increases the risk of diabetes and heart problems.